Monday, May 5, 2014

 In the army.

-Monika: At that time of your transition, did you have any transgender role models that you could follow?
+Monika: During your transition, did you have any transgender role models to look up to?

-Monika: What do you think about the present situation of transgender women in Austrian society?
+Monika: How do you view the current situation of transgender women in Austrian society?

-Monika D: I am not active in politics because I think that politics in our days is a kind of theatrical show performed by puppets on the strings of the rich.
-To make politics and life democratic again we all (!) have to change ourselves.
-Love is the key: love to ourselves, our family, and nature.
-Transgender women, which are in touch with love and their inner child, could show to other people, that individuality brings happiness.
+Monika D: I am not active in politics because I think that politics today is a kind of theatrical show performed by puppets on the strings of the rich.
+To make politics and life democratic again, we all (!) have to change ourselves.
+Love is the key: love for ourselves, our family, and nature.
+Transgender women, who are in touch with love and their inner child, could show others that individuality brings happiness.
+We have the power to inspire change by living authentically and leading by example.

 6